civican/legisinfo/42-1/bills/C-97/bill_text.md

     it is not a Crown corporation, municipal corporation or government agency, and

-    is designated at that time by a body prescribed for the purpose of this definition; (**organisation journalistique canadienne qualifiée**)
+    is designated at that time by the Minister and, for this purpose, the Minister shall take into account any recommendations of a body established for the purpose of this definition; (**organisation journalistique canadienne qualifiée**)

   **(3)** Subsection 248(1) of the Act is amended by adding the following in alphabetical order: